Clastify logo

 What changes when oxygen is limited?

-Incomplete combustion is a combustion reaction where there is not enough oxygen for every carbon atom in the fuel to be fully oxidized to carbon dioxide.
-Some of the carbon forms carbon monoxide, CO, or elemental carbon, C, instead.
+Incomplete combustion is a combustion reaction in which there is insufficient oxygen for all carbon atoms in the fuel to be oxidized fully to carbon dioxide.
+Some carbon then ends up as carbon monoxide, COCO, or as elemental carbon, CC.

-A limiting reactant is the reactant that gets used up first and so limits how much product can form.
-In complete combustion, the fuel is often the limiting reactant because oxygen is plentiful.
-In a poorly ventilated flame, a blocked boiler, a charcoal burner indoors, or a badly adjusted engine, oxygen can become limiting.
+A limiting reactant is the reactant that is completely used up first and therefore limits the amount of product formed.
+In complete combustion, oxygen is usually available in excess, so the fuel is often the limiting reactant.
+In a poorly ventilated flame, blocked boiler, charcoal burner indoors, or badly adjusted engine, oxygen can become limiting.

-When methane burns with a limited oxygen supply, the flame may look yellow or smoky rather than clean blue.
-You might also see black soot deposited on a cool surface, with less heat released.
-Carbon monoxide may form too, and that’s the dangerous part: it is colourless and odourless, so you cannot rely on your senses to detect it.
+When methane burns with too little oxygen, the flame may look yellow or smoky instead of clean blue.
+You might also see black soot on a cool surface, with less heat released.
+Carbon monoxide may form too, and that’s the dangerous part: it is colourless and odourless, so your senses won’t detect it reliably.

 Image